sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Clicking/tapping replays the current word audio.
 - If audio prompts are on, the pill may use a replay-style icon because the word audio has normally already played automatically.
 - If audio prompts are off, the pill may use a speaker/play-style icon to communicate learner-controlled manual playback.
+- In ordinary practice with audio prompts on, a second incorrect attempt on the same current word should automatically replay the current word audio once as a quiet listening nudge.
+- This repeated-error replay should happen at most once per word and should not show helper guidance text, play helper guidance audio, run replay/reveal visual emphasis, or mark contextual struggle assist as seen.
+- With audio prompts off, do not automatically replay on repeated wrong attempts; manual replay remains available from the pill and replay shortcut where supported.
 - The pill should be subtle, compact, and not over-designed.
 - Do not show persistent text such as “Tap to hear” if it makes the design feel too instructional.
 - If subtitles are off, the pill may show only the speaker icon, but still remains tappable.